hyperledger-cacti/cacti/packages-python/cactus_validator_socketio_indy/README.md

     ```

 ## Manual Test
-- Validator used by `discounted-cartrade` sample app.
+- Validator used by `cactus-example-discounted-asset-trade` sample app.